rossberg/wasm/README.md

 * *Multiple Values.* Functions can return multiple values.
 These can be destructured with a dedicated expression.
 They can also be returned from a caller (e.g. for tail-calls).
 Parameters and results are treated fully symmetrically.

 * *Simple Loops*.
-Like in Ben's prototype, there is only one sort of loop, the infinite one, which is terminated by a `break`.
-In such a language, a `continue` statement actually is completely redundant, because it can already be expressed by a Break from the loop's *body*.
+Like in Ben's prototype, there is only one sort of loop, the infinite one, which can only be terminated by an explicit `break`.
+In such a language, a `continue` statement actually is completely redundant, because it equivalent to a `break` to a label on the loop's *body*.
 So I dropped `continue`.

 * *Break with Arguments.* In the spirit of a true expression language, `break` can carry arguments, which then become the result of the labelled expression it cuts to.